digital-monad/TTDS/README.md

 4. CSVs however must be transferred and shown in GitHub repo

 ## Google Cloud Deployment
+NOTE: Deployment and testing should be done directly on Google Development Branch

 1. Merge all modular branches including `search`, `frontend`, etc into `dev` branch

-2. Follow instructions for deployment
+Follow instructions for deployment on Google Cloud
+2. Execute `gcloud init`
+3. Remove `settings.ini` from .gitignore
+4. Execute `gcloud run deploy`
+5. Put `settings.ini` back into .gitignore